-The information in this Form 10-Q Report includes the financial position of HAPC, Inc. and its consolidated subsidiary, Iceland Acquisition Subsidiary, Inc. (collectively, the "Company") as of September 30, 2006 and the results of operations for the three and nine months ended September 30, 2006 and the periods from August 15, 2005 (date of inception) to September 30, 2005 and 2006 and of cash flows for the nine months ended September 30, 2006 and the periods from August 15, 2005 (date of inception) to September 30, 2005 (date of inception) to September 30, 2005 and 2006.
+The information in this Form 10-Q/A Report includes the financial position of HAPC, Inc. and its consolidated subsidiary, Iceland Acquisition Subsidiary, Inc. (collectively, the "Company") as of September 30, 2006 and the results of operations for the three and nine months ended September 30, 2006 and the period from August 15, 2005 (date of inception) to September 30, 2005 and 2006 and of cash flows for the nine months ended September 30, 2006 and the periods from August 15, 2005 (date of inception) to September 30, 2005 and 2006.
 The financial statements of all entities are consolidated and all significant intercompany accounts are eliminated upon consolidation.